fponticelli/tempo/README.md

 When the template is defined, nothing really happens except that we have an instance of `DOMElement<State, Action, HTMLDivElement>`.
 This instance implements `DOMTemplate<State, Action>` which has a method `render: (ctx: DOMContext, state: State) => View<State>`.
 When that method is invoked, it will perform the actual modifications of the dom.
 The `View` returned by the method has a method `destroy()` to remove what has been generated and `change(state: State)` to update the its content.

-These functions are managed and wired automatically when `store` and `template` are passed to `Mood.render`.
+These functions are managed and wired automatically when `store` and `template` are passed to `Tempo.render`.

 The entire app fits 6.6kb when gzipped!

 # Elements

-A template is built by assembling elements together. `@mood/dom/lib/web` contains all the definitions for all HTML and SVG elements.
+A template is built by assembling elements together. `@tempo/dom/lib/web` contains all the definitions for all HTML and SVG elements.
 The are then special elements described below.

-## mood_attributes
+## tempo_attributes

 Each DOM element has four additional special attributes: